akapoorcern/ttH_multilepton/DNN/README.md

 ## Thoughts:
 - For each event we can calculate a probability it is of a certain hypothesis (comes from a certain process).
 This probability is its output score on a given node, where the node represents the process.
 The event is assigned to a given process according to the node with the highest probability.
-- OR Separate signal from background (only two classes) with a multiclass DNN method.
+- OR Separate signal from background (only two classes) with a Binary DNN method.
 Find the best working point on all nodes which maximises the signal efficiency and background rejection.
 Not sure we have the stats for this and/or can find a reasonable WP.

-- Hyperparameter optimiser script: once run e.g. several different total number of hidden layers, need code to plot the AUC or whatever figure of merit we decide to use as function of number of hidden layers.
-Does this exist in KERAS/TMVA?
-- Procedure for optimising number of input variables needs to agreed on.
-Is there something in KERAS/TMVA that will take a huge list and perform input variable selection?

-- Need bug fix for weights application to provide distributions for data.
-- Overtraining test needs kolmogrov-smirnoff statistic between training and testing.